-It is well-known that the de Sitter space $S^3_1$ can be compactified by adding two spheres $\partial_{\pm} S^3_{1}$.
+It is well-known that the de Sitter space $S^3_1$ can be compactified by including two spheres $\partial_{\pm} S^3_{1}$.
 These two sets $\partial_\pm S^3_{1}$ are called the \emph{ideal boundaries}.
-In the stereographic hollowball model, the relations
+In the stereographic hollow ball model, the relations

 hold (cf.~\eqref{eq:model}).
 If a subset $\A$ of $S^3_1$ is closed, then each element of the set